-A space traveler from the Earth of 22th century - without wars, poverty and oppression - crashes on the unknown planet.
-Politically and economically this planet similar to the totalitarian human states of 20th century.
+A space traveler from the Earth of the 22th century - without wars, poverty and oppression - crashes on an unknown planet.
+Politically and economically that planet similar to the totalitarian human states of the 20th century.

 On the threshold of 22nd century, furrowing the space, protagonist from the Free Search Group makes emergency landing on an unknown planet where he must stay.
 People who are living on this planet have remained at the stone level of the 20th century, with its social problems, miserable ecology and shaky world...Written by

 For about a year the movie held the title of the most expensive Russian movie ever made, which previously belonged to Nikita Mikhalkov's movie The Barber of Siberia (1998) for more than a decade.
 In 2010 the budget of Obitaemyy ostrov was beaten by that of another movie by Mikhalkov, Burnt by the Sun 2 (2010).
 See more »

 When Zef arrests Maxim, he orders young man to drop his belt, and he does.
 In next scene, we see Maxim still wearing his belt.
 See more »

 The year 2157, the Noon of Mankind.
 Armed with the Great Theory of Upbringing, people have forgotten about wars, hunger and terrorism.
 Nature lives again.
 A breakthrough in medicine has set people free from illnesses, allowing them to use hidden resources of the human body.
 Earthlings are reclaiming distant planets.
 New generations have risen, for whom search in deep space is a routine matter.
 Young earthlings are brave, strong and naive.
 They think they are capable of everything.

 See more »

 The original book is a classic in Russia, and contains enough material (and in high enough quality) to create a Start Wars-like series of films.
 What was done instead was extremely fast-paced bullet-point-like re-telling of the classic story.
 No suspense, no tension that was present at all stages in the book.